 But remember, volume estimates offered here are only as good as where the data comes from and the methods used.

-As we noted several times above, the search volume data you see with Keyword Planner, Keywords Explorer and clickstream data are just estimates, and there is plenty of extrapolation going on that can throw the data off.
+As we noted several times above, the search volume data you see with Keyword Planners, Keywords Explorer and clickstream data are just estimates, and there is plenty of extrapolation going on that can throw the data off.

 But estimated search volume information can be helpful to your company.
-You don’t need to have precise, real-world search volume data to make valid comparisons between various keyword phrases.
+You don’t need to have precise, real-world search volume data to make valid comparisons between various keyword research phrases.

 As long as the estimates are pulled from the same sources with the same methodology, you should make solid business decisions on the information.